cvxgrp/pymde/docs_src/source/getting_started/index.rst

 called the *embedding dimension*.
 An embedding is represented concretely by a matrix, in which each row is the embedding vector of an item.

-Embeddings provide concrete numerical representations of abstract items.
-They can be used for exploratory data analysis, to generate features for supervised learning, or to draw graphs, among other uses.
-When the embedding dimension is 2 or 3, embeddings can be used to create a sort of chart or atlas of the items, in which each point corresponds to an item (whose coordinates in space are given by the embedding vector).
+Embeddings provide concrete numerical representations of abstract items, for use in downstream computational tasks.
+For example, when the embedding dimension is 2 or 3, embeddings can be used to create a sort of chart or atlas of the items.
+In such a chart, each point corresponds to an item, and its coordinates in space are given by the embedding vector.
 These visualizations can help scientists and analysts identify patterns or anomalies in the original data, and more generally make it easier to explore large collections of data.
-PyMDE can embed into 2 or 3 dimensions, but it can also be used to embed into many more dimensions, which is useful when generating features for downstream machine learning tasks.
+PyMDE can embed into 2 or 3 dimensions, but it can also be used to embed into many more dimensions, which is useful when generating features for machine learning tasks.

-For an embedding to be useful, it must be faithful to the known relationships original data (the items) in some way.
-PyMDE provides two high-level functions for creating embeddings, based on related but different notions of faithfulness.
-These functions handle the common case in which item is associated with either an original high-dimensional vector or a node in a graph.
+For an embedding to be useful, it must be faithful to the original data (the items) in some way.
+To make it easy to get started, PyMDE provides two high-level functions for creating embeddings, based on related but different notions of faithfulness.
+These functions handle the common case in which each item is associated with either an original high-dimensional vector or a node in a graph.
 The functions are

-- :any:`pymde.preserve_neighbors`, and
+- :any:`pymde.preserve_neighbors`,
 - :any:`pymde.preserve_distances`.

-The first creates embeddings that focus on the local structure of the data, putting similar items near each other and dissimilar items not near each other, while the second focuses more on the global structure, choosing embedding vectors to respect some notion of original distance or dissimilarity between items.
+The first creates embeddings that focus on the local structure of the data, putting similar items near each other and dissimilar items not near each other.
+The second focuses more on the global structure, choosing embedding vectors to respect some notion of original distance or dissimilarity between items.